ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

 ### What to do

 Make sure that your organization does not have [Exchange address book policies](https://docs.microsoft.com/exchange/address-books/address-book-policies/address-book-policies) in place.
+Such policies will prevent information barrier policies from being applied.

 1. Connect to [Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell?view=exchange-ps).